JavaBWAPI/JBWAPI/README.md

 ## Advantages

  - No dependency on external DLL's.
- - At least [5x](https://github.com/JavaBWAPI/JBWAPI/issues/17) faster compared to bwmirror for primitives as it directly reads the memory mapped client file.
-Even faster for bwapi objects as it also avoids type marshalling
+ - At least [5x](https://github.com/JavaBWAPI/JBWAPI/issues/17) faster compared to BWMirror for primitives as it directly reads the memory mapped client file.
+Even faster for BWAPI objects as it also avoids type marshalling
  - Supports both 32 and 64 bit Java (e.g. [deeplearning4j](https://deeplearning4j.org/) requires 64 bit Java which bwmirror doesn't support).
  - BWEM instead of BWTA as map analyser.